VKCOM/kphp/docs/kphp-language/howto-by-kphp/serialization-msgpack.md

 * Deleting is ok, but don't forget about *@kphp-reserved-fields*
 * **Types of fields can't be changed!** Old binary data would not map to the new structure
 ```

+## Serializing floats

+At runtime, PHP's *float* is C++ *double* stored as 8 bytes.
+That's why it takes 9 bytes for serialization (1 for the header).

+In case you want to shrink binary size, and losing some precision is okay for you, annontate a field with `@kphp-serialized-float32`.
+Doubles will be cast to C++ *float* upon serialization and therefore require 5 bytes.
+Mostly useful for arrays of floats.

 ## Limitations